zpzzz618/INT104-Data-Analytic/README.md

 # INT104-Data-Analytic
 This is the Coursework of the INT104 Artificial Intelligence module.
-The code and report is also shown in the repo
+The code and comprehensive report is also shown in the repo
 ## Background
 The goal of this project is to evaluate the physical condition of patients by designing a questionnaire with 15 questions and to determine the appropriate anesthesia method based on the scores of each question.
 A spreadsheet with scores from over 5000 patients is provided, with the results labeled as '0', '1', and a few as '2'.
 Students are required to design a classifier to categorize patients into the corresponding results based on the scores for each question.
 And done by three sub-tasks as follow:
 * Task 1: Dimensionality reduction